grange85/ahfow-www/collections/_posts/2021/2021-04-06-audio-lost-tracks-dean-wareham-with-tuatara.md

 They've been an off/on thing ever since, releasing a number of albums of cinematic instrumental music.

-Their fourth album East of The Sun however was a bit of a departure in that it included contributions from guest vocalists such as Mark Eitzel, Victoria Williams and John Wesley Harding.
+Their fourth album East of The Sun (from 2007) however was a bit of a departure in that it included contributions from guest vocalists such as Mark Eitzel, Victoria Williams and John Wesley Harding.
 It was also a departure in that it didn't include Justin since he'd moved back to New Zealand by the time it was recorded - he is however still involved with the project, having played (from NZ) on their 2016 album Shamanic Nights.

 Dean Wareham lent his voice to two tracks on the album.